 There are other elements that slowly ooze in, to little effect.
 Mystery shrouds the founding of the school on cursed ground by In-pyo’s grandfather, and that the only cleaning company ever historically allowed in the otherwise banned basement has stopped answering calls.
 Two rebellious students are displaying intertwined jelly auras which apparently is bad, but this never comes to anything.
 A slow understated romance between Eun-young and In-pyo is so slow and understated that it barely gets a toe in at all.

 It’s telling that there is no emotional connection until the sudden appearance of ‘jelly eating’ Baek Hye-min (Song Hee-jun).
 Hundreds of years old, Hye-min comes into existence when ‘bad luck’ jellies are in abundance as only her stomach acid can destroy them.
 Her somewhat cursed existence (she can’t venture further than a small radius around the school, and will disappear once her task is done) drives Eun-young to try to give her a normal life.
 When a show introduces an apparent antagonist (why is that other secretive teacher so interested in In-pyo and does the acupuncturist know more that she is letting on?) only to ditch them for the guaranteed sympathy for a high school child who wants a better life, you know that something is very wrong.

 No amount of surface level fun from seeing spirits destroyed by a plastic sword can rescue The School Nurse Files from such a languid and muddy approach to narrative.
 The characters all wheel about disconnected from one another.
 There is no central focus that holds attention.
 There is very little humour, or drama, or reason for anything.
-If you want a dose of Korean weird try Oh My Ghost! or Strong Girl Bong-Soon.
+If you want a dose of Korean weird try Oh My Ghost! or Strong Girl Bong-Soon or Sweet Home.
 The School Nurse Files will just bland you into a coma.

 Words by Mike Record